 Milo is outgoing and expressive, which is great— as long as he thinks before he speaks.
 He lives in the space between self-confident bravado and the fear of confrontation.
 He preemptively rehearses day-to-day social situations as though they’re an acting role he can prepare for.
 He’s studying theatre and dance, but also works part time in his father's restaurant, at his mother's dance studio, and as a stagehand for a local theatre.
 (The busier he is, the less he has to think!)

-Liam is a little high-strung.
-He doesn't sleep much, is often hot-tempered, is a champion for personal space, and has blood that's more caffeine than plasma.
+Liam is a little nervous.
+He doesn't sleep much, can be hot-tempered, is a champion for personal space, and has blood that's more caffeine than plasma.
 He's doing his best to find the balance between letting himself stagnate, and challenging the borders of his comfort zones.
-Despite having plans to study law, he's still trying to figure out what he wants to do with his life.
+Despite having had plans to study law, he's still trying to figure out what he wants to do with his life.
 He distracts himself from the uncertainty of his future with coffee and the macabre.

 Kat's an emotional rock - so much so that it seems like nothing affects her.
 Her calm presence seems to make people think she’s good at giving relationship and life advice, and she finds herself not minding the mothering role she takes on for her friends.
 She's infrequently seen without her "best friend" (with benefits), Penny O'Neil.

 Penny, despite being an introvert, has a pretty good understanding of the way people work.
 She's developed a skill for taking advantage of situations that can be turned in her favour— though it's not always clear what she plans to do with all of that favour.
 Kat seems to be the only person she’s sincerely close to.